Uvs Province

 Uvs Province (/ˈʊfs/ UUFS) (Note: Увс аймаг, /mn/; Увс әәмг, /xal/) is one of the 21 aimags (provinces) of Mongolia.
-It is located in the west of the country, 1336 km away from the national capital Ulaanbaatar.
-Its capital is Ulaangom which lies 936 m above sea level.
+It is located in the west of the country, 1336 km away from the national capital, Ulaanbaatar.
+Its capital is Ulaangom, which lies 936 m above sea level.

 The province is named after Mongolia's biggest lake, Uvs Lake.

 Geography

-Parts of the steppe in this province are protected as the World Heritage Site Ubsunur Hollow.
+Parts of the steppe in this province are protected as the World Heritage Site Uvs Lake Basin.
 In the north the province borders Russia for 640 km, whilst in the east 340 km of border lies between Uvs and Zavkhan province.
 In the south and west it borders for 200 km each of Khovd and Bayan-Ölgii provinces for.
 The province occupies 4.45 percent of the national territory, totalling 69,585 sqkm.
 Of the total area of the province, sixty percent belongs to the mountainous climatic zone, and forty percent to the Gobi semi-desert.